Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 ```
 ---

+### 6. Currency Converter (Rupees to USD)
-# 6. Input currency in rupees and output in USD.
+Ques- Input currency in rupees and output in USD.

 ```java
 package assignments;